Five Ten Impact Pro - Women's Review

 Our Analysis and Test Results

-The Impact Pro has won our Top Pick award because they are an awesome shoe for someone who rides downhill.
 These shoes are packed with tons of protection on the toe, heel, ankle, and underneath your foot.
-They also feature with Five Ten's custom Stealth S1 rubber and varied dot pattern, matched with the weight make the grip exceptional.
+They also feature Five Ten's custom Stealth S1 rubber and varied dot pattern, matched with the weight making the grip exceptional.
 These shoes are not without their faults, however, as they are very heavy, reducing their versatility and pigeon-holing them as a mostly downhill-specific model.

 The lugs on the Impact Pro have varied sizes so that the pins can fit on the pedal nice and neatly.
 The depth is a change from other models that only have one size lug.
 The lug depth with Five Ten's signature Stealth S1 rubber makes your foot stick to the pedal like velcro, and we genuinely mean it will not move.
 For this reason, this is not your all-mountain riding shoe.
 We tried to do steep technical climbing and found that if your foot gets misplaced at all, you have to stop completely to readjust — not suitable for your uphill momentum.

 However, if you are exclusively a downhill or enduro-rider, you will fall involve with the grip this shoe has to offer.
 When we took it downhill, our foot did not budge, making us feel extremely safe no matter how hard we were sending it.

 Are you new to mountain biking and unsure of what kind of riding you like to do?
 If so, we recommend starting with a less specific shoe that will hold up on many different types of trails.
 This will give you time to decide what kind of riding suits your fancy.

 Comfort and Protection